-Doc Debbie was reached in the campus and is fully supportive of campus ministry.
+Doc Debbie was reached in the campus and is partnering with our campus ministry.

 The second one is Ria Mae Borromeo.
 I first met Iya when she was a sophomore computer science student at UPLB.
 She was my student in basic programming and I am ashamed to say that I embarrassed her on the first day of school.
 She came in a bit late and I said (in front of the class… how insensitive!), “Ms. Borromeo, you are late.
 Nakakahiya, ka-tukayo pa naman kita (It’s a shame since we have the same name).”
 She avoided me as much as possible the rest of the semester and just did her best in her assignments and projects.
 She eventually got a very good grade, but I guess the faux pas I made stuck with her.

 But God is faithful.
-One semester after that, I was visiting the youth service at Victory Alabang, and lo and behold, when the prayer for those who want to surrender their lives to God came, who would I find behind me raising her hand but my tukayo (person with the same name)?
+One semester after that, I was visiting the youth service at Victory Alabang, and lo and behold, when the prayer for those who want to surrender their lives to God came, who would I find behind me raising her hand but my tukayo?
 I apologized eventually for embarrassing her in class (I forgot about it already after that first meeting, but she didn’t!) but the most important thing was she forgave me and I was privileged enough to lead her to Christ.

-Now Iya is in Japan for her PhD in Computer Science but her heart is to serve the country by coming back home after her stint and serving the state university as one of the long-distance education professors.
+Now Iya is in Japan for her PhD in Computer Science but her heart is to serve the country by coming back home after her stint to serve the state university as one of its long-distance education professors.
 She could have chosen to work abroad, but she believes in uplifting the nation’s educational standards.
 We could talk about geeky and girly stuff for hours, but we could also talk about how technology could further the aim to bring education nearer to those who are unable to attend university regularly.

-Iya was reached in the campus and is fully supportive of campus ministry.
+Iya was reached in the campus and is a partner of our campus ministry.
 She is also helping to start a discipleship culture in Keio University by helping the Christian student organization in the campus and connecting them to a local church.

 Finally, there is Jerome Revilla, Iya’s batchmate.
 I met Jerome in his junior year as a computer science student.
 I was their teacher in software engineering.
 Jerome was such a brilliant student that despite not having a computer of his own, he was able to successfully finish assignments and projects with flying colors due to diligence and discipline.
 Since I was also assigned to take care of students who were running for honors, there were around fifteen from their batch that I built relationships with (including Iya).
 This became an avenue for me, my friend David, and a handful of other students who wanted to build a culture of honoring God and making disciples among computer science students, to lead those who are open to have a relationship with God.
 Honestly, I thought Jerome would be one of those guys who would become nice and smart professionals but who would not really be committed to Christ (sorry Jerome).